 Here’s a great video on how to use California Prunes as a healthy swap for sugar.
 It also shows you the ideal texture and consistency of prune purée.

 Pulled Chicken Sandwiches with Prune BBQ Sauce

-This California Prune BBQ Sauce is so tangy and delicious and was perfect with these easy pulled chicken sandwiches.
+This California Prune BBQ Sauce is so tangy and delicious and helps to keep these easy pulled chicken sandwiches moist and flavorful.
 We’ll also be using it to glaze meats on the grill, stir into baked beans, or as a dip for fries and nuggets.
 If you have any leftover (ha!), it will keep for up to a month in the refrigerator.

 Here’s How to Round Out Your Meal!

 If you make these Pulled Chicken Sandwiches with California Prune BBQ Sauce, or any other of our recipes, be sure to leave a comment and star rating below (⭐⭐⭐⭐⭐) and post a picture and tag us on Instagram using the hashtags #agirldefloured #deflouredrecipes!
 Thank you!

 Pulled Chicken with California Prune BBQ Sauce – Made in the Instant Pot!

 - Instant Pot

 - 2 tablespoons olive oil

 - 1 cup chopped onion about 1 medium onion